simon-stahlberg/mimir/README.md

 See [build](docs/BUILD.md) for how to compile Mimir, and [examples](docs/EXAMPLES_CPP.md) for how to use the C++ library.

+## Technical Overview

+- **PDDL Parser:**
+  Mimir uses the [Loki](https://github.com/drexlerd/Loki) parser for handling PDDL files.
+  Loki defines the grammar using the [Boost](https://www.boost.org/) library, enabling it to generate highly informative error messages for syntactically incorrect input.

+- **Lifted Successor Generator:**
+  The library implements a lifted successor generator based on the method presented in the paper *"Lifted Successor Generation by Maximum Clique Enumeration"* by Simon Ståhlberg (ECAI 2023).
+  This generator natively supports `:strips` and `:negative-preconditions`, while other precondition features are compiled away.

+- **State Representation:**
+  States are represented using a bitset that encodes the truth values of ground atoms.
+  While modern grounded planners often use Finite Domain Representation (FDR/SAS+), this approach is challenging to adopt in a lifted setting.
+  Given that both grounded and lifted settings are supported by the library, the bitset representation ensures consistency across both approaches.

 ## Getting Involved

 We would love for people to participate in the development of Mimir, but we are not ready for that yet.